-Many of us will have had to get our heads around all kinds of new HDR formats, including Dolby Vision, HDR10+, and Hybrid Log Gamma (often shortened to HLG).
-But what is HLG?
+Anyone buying a new TV, or generally interested in TV tech, will have already got their heads around new HDR formats, including Dolby Vision and HDR10+.
+But what about Hybrid Log Gamma (often shortened to HLG)?
+What is HLG?
 Does your TV have it?
 And why should you care if it does?

-The best place to start is with HDR (High Dynamic Range): a video format that enhances the brightness, sharpness, and color gamut of an image beyond SDR (Standard Dynamic Range).
+The best place to begin to truly understand HLG is with HDR (High Dynamic Range).
+This is a video format that enhances the brightness, sharpness, and color gamut of an image beyond SDR (Standard Dynamic Range).

 - What is HDR TV?
 Read more in our comprehensive guide to the television format

-HDR already comes in several different guises.
-There's the original HDR10 standard through to the more exclusive Dolby Vision, the still-nascent Advanced HDR by Technicolor and, for broadcasters, that's where Hybrid Log Gamma comes in.
+There are already several different types of HDR.
+There's the original HDR10 standard through to the more exclusive Dolby Vision.
+This is the still-nascent Advanced HDR by Technicolor and, for broadcasters, that's where Hybrid Log Gamma comes in.

-To help you make sense of this brave new world of color and clarity, we’ve put together a general overview of Hybrid Log Gamma’s new HDR format and everything that makes it stand out from competing standards.
+To help you make sense of this brave new world of color and clarity, we’ve put together a general overview of Hybrid Log Gamma’s new HDR format, as well as everything that makes it stand out from competing standards.

 So what is Hybrid Log Gamma?